Logius-standaarden/API-Design-Rules/sections/designRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         <p>Fields in responses containing timestamps MUST be in UTC (e.g. <code>Z</code> as offset).
-APIs MUST accept fields with timestamps with any time offset in requests.
+         <p>APIs MUST accept fields with timestamps with any timezone offset in requests.
+Fields in responses containing timestamps MUST be in UTC (e.g. <code>Z</code> as timezone offset).
       </dd>
       <dt>Rationale</dt>
       <dd>
-         <p>TODO
+         <p>Allowing clients to use any timezone offset in requests results in flexibility and less complexity for users.
+Using UTC in responses results in clarity and removes ambiguity.
       </dd>
    </dl>
 </div>